leezhenghui/blog/arch/boostHighPerfServerWithEventLoopModel.md

 ### Async vs. Sync
-Both terms we used in this docutment are following POXIS standard definition.
+Both terms we used in this docutment are following POXIS standard definition. strictly comply with the definitions provided by POSIX standard

 Async: xxxxx
 Sync: xxxx